watkins-matt/home-assistant-google-keep-sync/README.md

         data:
         status: completed
         item: "{{item_name}}"
     # The maximum number of updates you want to process each update.
-If you do a lot of chanes, increase this number.
+If you make frequent changes, increase this number.
     mode: parallel
     max: 50
     ```